Smooth helmeted iguana: Diet

 C. cristatus feeds on insects, spiders, worms, and other lizards.
 C. cristatus is an extreme "sit and wait" predator, and its foraging is brief and infrequent.
 Therefore, this lizard is considered to be an opportunistic feeders.
 It is also a specialist feeder that preys on extremely large arthropods and cicadas when available.
 If it has no luck being a sit and wait predator, it will sometimes become an active predator and look for its next meal.
 Typically, if this is the method it chooses, it will choose prey that is slow and easy to capture.

 Interactions with algae and fungi

 The smooth helmeted iguana has been observed to remain motionless for extended periods of time.
 It is thought that this behavior has resulted in its skin being used as a novel growing substrate for a species of fungus, Physarum pusillum.
 This species of lizard is also the only known vertebrate observed with a cormophytic plant growing on it.

 Color change

-The smooth helmeted iguana, like chameleons and some other iguanas, has the ability to change its coloration from dark to light or vice versa, which aids in thermoregulation when basking in sunlight.
+The smooth helmeted iguana, like chameleons and iguanas, have the ability to change its coloration from dark to light or vice versa, which aids in thermoregulation when basking in sunlight.

 Conservation

 The smooth helmeted iguana is common and widespread throughout its native range.
-There are no current conservation concerns for this species although deforestation can be a localized threat to smooth helmeted iguana populations.
+There are no current conservation concerns for this species, although deforestation can be a localized threat to smooth helmeted iguana populations.